 Do I need pallet rack permits?
 It’s a question we get asked a lot.
 The answer is: Probably.
 Most cities require permits on any racking over 5′ 9″ tall.
 Whether you choose to get permits is up to you.

 What permits are actually required?
-There’s two: City (or County) Permits and Fire Permits.
+There’s two: Building Permits and Fire Permits.
 Some cities automatically include the Fire Permits in their permitting process.

-Most cities require permits of storage racks that are over 5’ 9” high.
+Most cities require building permits for industrial storage racks that are over 5’ 9” high.
+This includes pallet rack and shelving.

-Product stored above 12’ is considered High Pile Storage.
-(Note: 12’ is the most common cutoff, though the exact height can vary by jurisdiction.)
-High Pile Storage permits requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.
+Product stored above 12’ is considered High Piled Storage.
+For highly flammable products, anything over 6′ may be deemed High Piled Storage.
+A High Piled Storage permit requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.

-Like many city permit fees, the permit fees for warehouse racking are typically a percentage of the total value of the racking project.
+Like many building permit fees, the permit fees for warehouse racking systems are typically a percentage of the total value of the racking project.
 The fee can vary widely, but we commonly see fees in the range of 10-30% of the racking value and installation cost.

 1. CAD Drawings